Lydunn/pdsnd_github/README.md

 Bike Share

 ### Description
-Describe what your project is about and what it does
+This project is for bike sharing for the cities of washington, chicago and new york city

 ### Files used
 Include the files used